 You have been running your business for a long time.
 Life is good.
 Sales are holding up.
+Your digital marketing plan is up to date.

 The admin processes and technology systems are nailed.
 You have your eye on your competitors and the industry.
 The business model is stable.